SuboptimalEng/slime-sim-webgpu/README.md

 this repo).
 Just know that WebGPU doesn't work on all devices so you might get an error screen.

-If you prefer a more in-depth video, you can checkout this [5-minute dev log on YouTube](https://www.youtube.com/watch?v=nBqZOz7AF34) where I showcase an extended demo and answer the following questions:
+If you prefer a more in-depth video, you can checkout this [5-minute devlog on YouTube](https://www.youtube.com/watch?v=nBqZOz7AF34) where I showcase an extended demo and answer the following questions: